Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Experiments

 \subsection{Analysis}

 \textbf{Effect of loss terms.} We evaluate the contribution of each loss term in Eq.\ref{eq:loss_total} by training variants of the encoder with specific losses removed.
 From Table~\ref{tab:loss_terms}, we observe that removing the supervised contrastive loss ($\mathcal{L}_{\text{supcon}}$) causes a steep drop in {\actionname} (from $0.61~{\rightarrow}~0.26$), validating that $\mathcal{L}_{\text{supcon}}$ is essential for structuring the embedding space according to action semantics.
 The addition of $\mathcal{L}_{\text{hard-negative}}$ further refines this embedding space, improving both {\actionname} ($0.54~{\rightarrow}~0.61$) and {\tempname} ($0.57~{\rightarrow}~0.64$). $\mathcal{L}_{\text{supcon}}$ also proves crucial for {\tempname} (improving scores from $0.38~{\rightarrow}~0.64$).
 These results suggest that learning the rules of plausible motion (\emph{how}) is most effective when the embedding space encodes meaningful action semantics (\emph{what}).
-Together, both losses are essential for capturing action semantics and temporal coherence.

-\textbf{Ablation study on input features:} To understand the importance of each input feature, we retrain the encoder while zeroing out one input feature at a time (e.g., setting the pose features to zero, while retaining the rest).
+\textbf{Ablation study on input features.} To understand the importance of each input feature, we retrain the encoder while zeroing out one input feature at a time (e.g., setting the pose features to zero, while retaining the rest).
 This retains the full dimensionality of the input and does not alter model capacity.
 As shown in Table~\ref{tab:input_ablation}, masking any single feature leads to a decrease in performance.
 For instance, masking $3D$ pose results in a drop in correlation scores for {\actionname} from $0.61~{\rightarrow}$~$0.56$.
 Masking all motion features results in the largest drop ({\actionname}: $0.61~{\rightarrow}$~$0.46$).
 This highlights the necessity of our multi-feature static and motion representations.

 \textbf{Effect of different visual appearance features.} To assess different choices for the visual appearance feature $f_{\text{vis}}$, we train the encoder from scratch by replacing the ViT features from TokenHMR~\cite{dwivedi2024tokenhmr} with CLIP~\cite{clip} and DINOv2~\cite{Oquab2023DINOv2LR} embeddings extracted from the cropped person images (Sec.~\ref{sec:implementation_details}), while keeping all other components fixed.
 As shown in Table~\ref{tab:clip_dino}, replacing ViT features with CLIP or DINOv2 lowers performance (e.g., {\actionname}: $0.61~{\rightarrow}$~$0.51$, {\tempname}: $0.64~{\rightarrow}$~$0.39$, when replaced with CLIP features).
 Furthermore, training the encoder using only CLIP or DINOv2 features (i.e., without any human-centric 3D or 2D features) further degrades performance, confirming that our strong results stems not only from the model design and data, but also from the integration of specialized human-centric representations.